 Always check with an experienced trainer that can help you achieve the right level of engagement and drive.
 Talk with your trainer to incorporate these ideas into your lesson program and remember to write them down in your journal!

 Strive to ride precisely.
 When you are practicing at home, try riding transitions within the same gait or at a different gait at the letters.
 Rule of thumb is when your leg is at the letter, you should be in the new movement.
 If you don't have a court set up, get some cones or empty plastic flower buckets from the nursery and paint the letters on them.
 You can make your own dressage court!

 You can download Training level tests to Fourth level tests for free.
 Click Disiplines, click International, click Dressage, click Dressage Tests.

-Rider of the Month for June/July is Lauren Asher!
+Rider of the Month for September is Stephanie Freeland!
 Click here to read her interview!

 Click here updated interview with Catherine Chamberlain!